OutSystems/docs-support/src/community/training/appointment-confirmation.md

 ---
-summary: Users who did not receive exam appointment confirmation email
+summary: Users who did not receive exam appointment confirmation email.
+Learn how to get the details of your exam appointment.
 locale: en-us
-guid:
+guid: 40106156-CA28-4D1B-ADDD-DEA0F6736E71
 tags:
 ---

-# Didn't receive the exam Appointment Confirmation email.
-Learn how to get the details
+# Did not receive the exam appointment confirmation email

 Once candidates complete their registration and exam schedule, they should receive the email with the subject **Appointment confirmation** email which includes the exam information.